cecat/YSP/README.md

 - **noise_threshold**: Default 0.1 - Many sound classes will have very low scores, so we filter these out before processing the composite score for a sound group.
-- **default_min_score**: Default 0.4 - When reporting to scores we ignore any groups with scores below this value.
+- **default_min_score**: Default 0.5 - When reporting to scores we ignore any groups with scores below this value.
-- **top_k**: YAMNet scores all 520 classes, we analyze the top_k highest scoring classes, ignoring classes with scores below *noise_threshold*.
+- **top_k**: Default 10 - YAMNet scores all 520 classes, we analyze the top_k highest scoring classes,
+ignoring classes with scores below *noise_threshold*.
-- **log_level**: Level of detail to be logged.
+- **log_level**: Default INFO.
+Level of detail to be sent to stdout.
 Levels are DEBUG->INFO->WARNING->ERROR->CRITICAL in order of decreasing verbosity.
+If set to DEBUG, all messages logged will also go to stdout (allowing you to watch in real time, which is useful if you are also listening to the feed (e.g., using an app like VLC).
+- **log_everything**: Default False.
+By default, only classes/groups/events associated with the track->sounds
-- **log_everything**: Log *all* classes/groups even if they are not specified in sounds/track below
+list are logged.
+If set to True, YSP will log *all* classes/groups even if they are not specified in track->sounds.
-- **ffmpeg_debug**: Logs all ffmpeg stderr messages, which have no codes nor does ffmpeg differentiate between info and errors - so it's a firehose (coming from all n sources).

 **Events**
+These three parameters define what you want to consider as a persistent sound "event" such as associated with a barking dog (animals group), a siren (alert group), etc.  Sound events are detected based on group scorss rather than individual class scores.

-- **window_detect**: Number of samples (~1s each) to examine to determine if a sound is persistent.
+- **window_detect**: Number of waveforms (~1s each) to examine to determine if a sound is persistent.
-- **persistence**:   Number of detections within window_detect to consider a sound event has started.
+- **persistence**:   Number of detections within window_detect to consider that a sound event has started.
 - **decay**:         Number of waveforms without the sound to consider the sound event has stopped.

 **Cameras**